 No, I don’t want to relive it all, but my story and the answers I found may help another.
 Through this writing, I’ve been able to cultivate meaning in the past decade and finally put it to rest.

-Ten years ago, I’d been living the dream.
+In the decade before we met, I’d been living the dream.
 Middle aged, middle management, career on an upward trajectory, traveling the world despite a fear of flying that was near paralyzing but as to not thwart my career’s upward momentum I obliged.
-I seen San Francisco and its famous Lombard Street, Ghirardelli Square and Alcatraz.
+I’d seen San Francisco and its famous Lombard Street, Ghirardelli Square and Alcatraz.
 Las Vegas multiple times attending star-studded shows, its lights and glamour.
 Miami in the heat of August, Minneapolis in frigid February, Seattle in the rainy season, Washington, D.C. in cherry blossom time, and Chicago when the wind was so fierce flights were cancelled.
 I extended my second trip to Amsterdam so I could tour the Van Gogh Museum, attend a concert at the Royal Concertgebouw, and with reverence visit the Anne Frank House.
 Hopped a train to Paris where I visited the Louvre, the Eiffel Tower, toured the city by night and treated myself to a day at Euro Disney.
 I was in such awe of the Louvre I went back for a second day.
 My fortieth birthday, I gifted myself a trip to London, Stonehenge, and Bath.

 I was also attending night school in pursuit of a college degree.
-I had bought a home for us and my youngest married his high school sweetheart.
+I had bought a home for us and my oldest married his high school sweetheart.

 We had it all.